giocld/sieve/README.md

 # Sieve - NBA Archetype Salary Analysis

 ## Overview
 Sieve is a Python project that analyzes NBA player salaries relative to their on-court impact based on archetype classifications.
-It combines statistical performance metrics (LEBRON and WAR metrics) with contract data scraped from Basketball Reference to identify value gaps—players who may be overpaid or underpaid compared to their impact.
+It combines statistical performance metrics (LEBRON and WAR metrics) with contract data scraped from Basketball Reference to identify value gaps, players who may be overpaid or underpaid compared to their impact.

 ## Features
 - Scrapes NBA player contract data from Basketball Reference.